Yarik-osg/table-task/README.md

 You can do this by clicking the green "Code" button and following the instructions provided there

-The next step is to open my project using any software development tool
+The next step is to open my project using software development tool(Webstorm, VsCode etc)

 Next, open the terminal and type "npm install" and wait for the download to complete